andremaravilha/tsp-art/README.md

 Additional options are described bellow:

 - `--draw-instance <FILE>`: Create an image with nodes from the resulting TSP instance.
 Supported formats are PNG, PDF, EPS and SVG.
-- `--export-instance <FILE>`: Export the resulting TSP instance to TSPLIB format.
+- `--export-instance <FILE>`: Export the resulting TSP instance to a file with TSPLIB format.
-- `--export-tour <FILE>`: Export the tour to TSPLIB format.
+- `--export-tour <FILE>`: Export the tour to a file with TSPLIB format.

 ## License

 TSP Art is licensed under MIT license.
 Note that LKH-3 are released under a different license.

 ## Interesting links